snehapvs/RevolutTechChallenge/README.md

 ## Running the application locally

-* maven wrapper is being used in the app and hence the running environment need not install/contain maven.
+* Maven wrapper is being used in the app and hence the running environment need not install/contain maven.

 #### Running tests From Terminal: